-Muting a node removes the contribution of the node to the node tree, and makes all links pass through that node without change.
+Muting a node removes its contribution to the node tree, and makes all links pass through it without change.
 Links will appear red as an indicator of passing through the muted node.

 Collapses the node so only the node header is visible.
-This can also be toggled by clicking the triangle at the top left of the node header.
+This can also be toggled by clicking the triangle on the left of the node header.

 - Toggle Node Preview Shift-H